pulp/pulpcore/docs/dev/learn/plugin-concepts.md

 1. Run the migrations while old pulp code is online.
 Old code, is using the new data format.
 2. Rolling restart old code to become new code.
 Old and new code is running at the same time!

+!!! note

+    Zero-downtime upgrade support is provided as a best effort and sometimes it is not feasible to write a migration that doesn't require downtime.
+In such cases, a changelog entry should be added that notes the release has a migration that requires downtime.

 # Zero-Downtime Migrations